 In addition to the facial verification and handwriting, Asignio has developed a second modality which pairs voice recognition with facial recognition.
 Utilizing the latest in voice authentication capabilities, including random word selection and ordering, the attacker must be able to dynamically match this random series of words and somehow insert the data onto the phone.

 Asignio’s multi-mode biometric platform is best-in-class for combatting deepfakes.
 By combining synchronous biometrics, an attacker not only needs to match each of the individual biometrics, but also must successfully combine those metrics together.
 Attacking this combination of security mechanisms, even with sophisticated fraud attack vectors such as deepfakes, is extremely challenging and complex.

-Yet to the customer, the combination of drawing their Asignio signature on the screen while looking at the phone (for PFR) is incredibly natural.
+Yet to the customer, the combination of drawing their Asignio signature on the screen while looking at the phone for facial verification is incredibly natural.
 Asignio’s unique approach to security gives your customers a great user experience while keeping you safe from the most sophisticated fraud existing today.